Living with IBS

 How the low-FODMAP diet might work

 There’s still some debate about whether the low-FODMAP diet has been thoroughly proven.
-However, there is some evidence that the low-FODMAP diet can help people with IBS.
-For example, in one UK study, 76 per cent of people participants on the low-FODMAP diet said they were satisfied with the improvements to their symptoms.
-In the same study, only 54 per cent of those following conventional IBS dietary advice were satisfied with the improvement in their symptoms.
+However, some evidence suggests that the low-FODMAP diet can help people with IBS.
+For example, in one UK study, around seven in every ten people on the low-FODMAP diet said they were satisfied with the improvements to their symptoms.
+In the same study, only about half of those following conventional IBS dietary advice were satisfied with the improvement in their symptoms.

 Here are some of the foods that are avoided on a low-FODMAP diet.
-Please talk to your dietitian before eliminating these foods:
+Please talk to your dietitian before eliminating these foods from your diet:

 - pulses (for example, beans and lentils)